patrickwarner/openadserve/docs/api/integration.md

 2.  **API Communication**: Constructs and sends the `POST /ad` request to the ad server, including any specified `keyValues` and device information.
 It also handles parsing the JSON response.
     -   For debugging convenience, ad requests can include the `?debug=1` query parameter (or be enabled via the `DEBUG_TRACE` environment variable on the server) to return a detailed selection trace in the ad response.
 The SDK transparently passes this along if configured.
 3.  **Creative Rendering (for `renderAd` and `renderNativeAd`)**:
-    -   For standard HTML ads (`renderAd`), it securely renders the creative markup within a sandboxed iframe using the `srcdoc` attribute.
+    -   For HTML and banner ads (`renderAd`), it securely renders the creative markup within a sandboxed iframe using the `srcdoc` attribute.
+Banner creatives are server-side composed into responsive HTML before being delivered to the SDK.
 This isolates the creative from the parent page, enhancing security and publisher control over their page integrity.
     -   For native ads (`renderNativeAd`), it calls the publisher-provided `templateFn` with the ad assets and injects the returned HTML into the specified container, giving full display control to the publisher.
 4.  **Tracking Pixel Firing (Automated for `renderAd`, `renderNativeAd`)**: Automatically requests the `impurl` (impression URL) when an ad is successfully rendered (and typically when it becomes visible, though initial versions might fire on render).
 It also facilitates the handling of `clkurl` (click URL) and `evturl` (custom event URL) by ensuring these are correctly associated with the rendered ad and can be triggered by user interactions or SDK calls.
 For `fetchAd`, the publisher is responsible for firing these URLs.
 5.  **Token Management**: Handles the secure tokens embedded in `impurl`, `clkurl`, and `evturl`.
 These tokens are essential for validating tracking requests and typically expire after a configurable duration (`TOKEN_TTL`, defaulting to 30 minutes).
 The SDK ensures these tokens are used correctly for SDK-managed interactions.